tanner-iley/4641-Eco/index.md

 ### Final Report

+## Data Preprocessing

+The preprocessing methods remained the same for the other models we implemented.
+This allowed for consistent inputs to all three models.

+## Implementations

+In addition to implementing two additional models, we also changed the structure of the linear regression model.
+We changed the independent variable of the model from solely time to climate data and time.
+Additionally, since the climate data was separated by state, we changed the model to produce a visualization for each state.

+[Link to Linear Regression Visualizations] (./linearRegression_images.md)

 ## References

 1. A. Bashir, et al., "Predicting Energy Consumption in Smart Buildings: A Machine Learning Approach," Energy Reports, vol. 7, pp. 282-293, 2021.